 - Toe box with an appropriate horizontal and vertical space along with a low heel [about half-an-inch-high].

 - Soles made of hard materials like leather.
-But, softer soles also tend to be more comfortable.
-They protect the feet and help keep them comfortable.
+But, softer soles are OK too, if they are comfortable.

 When it comes to footwear, women tend to abuse their feet more than men.
 Experts suggest the following tips for women –